Bound Studio

 In the meantime, consider a private lesson to refine your skillset.

-• After LTR, each Learn Some More Ropes Workshop is designed to be catered to the classes experience and skill level.
+• After LTR, each additional workshop is designed to introduce you to new techniques, ties and skills.
 We will review learned ties, refine your technique, and expand our knowledge with new ties.

 • Shibari Suspension is exceptionally dangerous and considered an expert level technique.
 We do not presently teach suspension in a group setting, but we will offer this once the student's skills have advanced to this level.